Practice of surveying the identified market at UC Davis and UC Davis Health.

-- Work with management to validate the market areas, market competitors, and job matches (benchmarks).
+- Work with management to validate the market areas, market competitors, and job matches.

 The labor market is defined as the area within which employers compete for labor.
-The market is composed of those businesses and organizations from which UC Davis units recruit or would logically recruit (internal and external markets), and includes the self-employed and unemployed with relevant skill mixes.
+The market is composed of those businesses and organizations from UC Davis and UC Davis Health recruitment and includes the self-employed and unemployed with relevant skill mixes.

 - The comparability of competing institutions is defined by the type of industry/institution, comparability of services, size (as reflected by FTE or financial profile), and business status (government, for-profit, not-for-profit).